iphillz/video_chopper/README.md

 - Ready for deployment with Coolify
 - Interactive API documentation with Swagger UI
 - Asynchronous video processing to handle long operations

+## 🔴 YouTube Downloads Work With Included Cookies

+This repository now includes authenticated YouTube cookies that solve the bot detection issue.
+The cookies are in the following locations:
+- `cookies.txt` (root directory)
+- `youtube_cookies.txt` (root directory)
+- `auth/cookies.txt` (auth subdirectory)

+The downloader will automatically use these cookies when downloading from YouTube, providing a seamless experience without encountering the "Sign in to confirm you're not a bot" error.

+**Note**: These cookies will expire in the future (mid-2025) and may need to be refreshed.

 ## API Documentation